Mammad900/Gui900/README.md

+## Note: This project is not maintained anymore.
+**\*If\*** the developer decides to continue this project, Gui900 will be created from scratch with a new architecture, and possibly under a different name.

 # Gui900

 Using this library, you can make a nice UI for your application (which is running on an Arduino board) in just a few minutes.
 You can make a better interface with a more readable code, and save time and energy.